mjkurrels/mKurrels.github.io/_posts/2014-3-3-about_my_project.md

 title: I may have found your credentials
 ---

-I may have found your credentials on github

 If you found this page, you probably got an email from me.
 Here's what I'm doing.
 I'm currently developing a project that looks for people's credentials posted to github.
 When I find those credentials, I send the person who made the commit an email, letting them know that their credentials have been compromised.
 Here are some common questions I get: